r6e/r6e.github.io/_orcaslicer/config_reference/print.md

 category_title: Print
 ---

-Configuration options for a configuration file with `"type": "print"`
+Configuration options for a configuration file with `"type": "process"`.

 ## Enable accel_to_decel